pact-foundation/pact-mock-service-npm/README.md

 Installation wrapper for standalone platform-specific executables packaged from the Ruby [pact-mock-service-gem] gem.

-On install, this package selects and installs the correct [pact-mock-service-gem] executable for your environment.
+On install, this package selects and installs the correct [pact-mock-service-standalone] executable for your environment.

 This node module downloads the appropriate platform-specific and installs it alongside `pact-mock-service` inside the node_modules directory.